 Urinary tract infection affects organs such as kidney, liver, uterus, bladder that basically performs the function of waste removal while regulating the body temperature.
-If the infection persists or recur frequently especially affecting the upper tract (Kidney, uterus, fallopian tubes), it might affect your ability to conceive.
+If the infection persists or recurs frequently especially affecting the upper tract (Kidney, uterus, fallopian tubes), it might affect your ability to conceive.

-This condition is also called as pelvic inflammatory disease which can damage the fallopian tubes severely.
+This condition is also called as the pelvic inflammatory disease which can damage the fallopian tubes severely.
 Chronic kidney disease can affect other parts of the body and may affect your health and ovulation process which may affect the process of conception.

 UTI in males can also lead to infertility.
-Infections of genito-urinary tract may account for male infertility.
+Infections of the genito-urinary tract may account for male infertility.
 The bacteria spread across the prostate gland & other reproductive structure which may result in decreased sperm count & motility.

 The infection can affect sites such as testis, epididymis and male accessory sex glands.
 Sometimes, other health conditions such as diabetes may result in UTIs and may lead to infertility.
 However, this issue can be treated gradually with medication.